oasis-tcs/openc2-impl-https/open-impl-https.md

 ## 3.3 OpenC2 Message Format

-This section describes how OpenC2 messages are represented in MQTT `PUBLISH` control packets.
+This section describes how OpenC2 messages are represented in HTTP requests.

 ### 3.3.1  Content Type and Serialization